microsoft/Azure-Analytics-and-AI-Engagement/03-demo-vision.md

 # Demo vision and customer pain point

-Go to the VM.

-See set up document and be sure to log in at least 30 minutes before your demo
+Go to the VM, then see the setup document and be sure to log in at least 30 minutes before your demo.

 **Point out**